MorganBergen/senior-design-project/notes/01-lecture.md

 features:  secure data storage, verifiable credentials, and integration with third party services.

-2.  tokenized asset platform
+2. Own - Tokenized asset platform on the xrp ledger

-description:  develop a platform for tokenizing real world assets (e.g. real estate, art, commodities) on the xrp ledger
+Description:  develop a platform for tokenizing real world assets (e.g. real estate, art, commodities) on the xrp ledger

-features:  fractional ownership, smart contracts for asset management, and compliance with local regulations.
+Features:  Fractional ownership, Smart contracts for asset management, and compliance with local regulations.